krahets/hello-algo/en/docs/chapter_dynamic_programming/intro_to_dynamic_programming.md

 dp[i] = dp[i-1] + dp[i-2]
 $$

 This means that in the stair climbing problem, there is a recursive relationship between the subproblems, **the solution to the original problem can be constructed from the solutions to the subproblems**.
-The following image shows this recursive relationship.
+The figure below shows this recursive relationship.

 ![Recursive relationship of solution counts](intro_to_dynamic_programming.assets/climbing_stairs_state_transfer.png)